asuh/front-end-windows/readme.md

 With PowerShell, you must ensure [Get-ExecutionPolicy](https://go.microsoft.com/fwlink/?LinkID=135170) is not Restricted.
 We suggest using Bypass to bypass the policy to get things installed or AllSigned for quite a bit more security.

+    Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))

-Run `Get-ExecutionPolicy`.
+Run above `Get-ExecutionPolicy` command.
 If it returns `Restricted`, then run `Set-ExecutionPolicy AllSigned` or `Set-ExecutionPolicy Bypass -Scope Process`.

-    Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
+You might also have to [troubleshoot console errors if things like TLS 2.0 isn't available](https://docs.chocolatey.org/en-us/troubleshooting/).

 ### Usage